markeverard/markeverard.github.io/_posts/2010-11-10-developing-a-custom-workflow-in-episerver-part-three.md

 ![workflow designer](/assets/uploads/2010/11/workflow-design-surface.gif)

 Here you can see the Two-stage workflow laid out on the designer surface.
 Each box represents a unique State within this StateMachine workflow, with the arrows indicating the possible transitions between states.
 Initally the workflow process is created in the InitialState (which is set by right-clicking and selecting the relevant option from the dropdown).

 Each State contains a list of Activities, for example the PageApproverState contains four activities; three bespoke EventListener activites and a StateInitialization Activity.
-You&#8217;ll notice I&#8217;ve used an StateInitialization Activity as a common pattern across all of the States� (barring the FinalizedState &#8211; which has no additional work to do).
+You&#8217;ll notice I&#8217;ve used an StateInitialization Activity as a common pattern across all of the States  (barring the FinalizedState &#8211; which has no additional work to do).
 This will initialise / modify any data within the workflow to be persisted (which in our case is the data encapsulated by our TwoStageEventArgs).

 ### StateInitializationActivity
-StateInitialization Activities, available by dragging and dropping from the Visual Studio Toolbox 🙁 are performed by the workflow runtime as soon as the StateMachine workflow is moved into that particular state.
+StateInitialization Activities, available by dragging and dropping from the Visual Studio Toolbox ð are performed by the workflow runtime as soon as the StateMachine workflow is moved into that particular state.
 They can contain any number of other Activities, so as to make up your exact Workflow requirements.

 We&#8217;ll be using them to perform the following common tasks: